Free Consultation Available 24/7 - Speak With an Attorney Today

 Daily Shipments

 FedEx Freight specializes in less-than-truckload (LTL) services, operating approximately 30,000 trucks and 400+ service centers.
 The division generated $9.1 billion in revenue in 2024, making it one of the largest LTL carriers in North America.
-FedEx Freight handles 85,000 shipments daily across its extensive network.
+Between 2020 and 2022, FedEx drivers were involved in 1,160 collisions with 109 resulting in fatalities, highlighting safety challenges across the delivery sector.

 $12.64B